 Build a database

 Entering all of your budgeting details and HR information onto a central, easily accessible database can make it much easier to see at a glance where you need to focus your attention on.
-As mentioned above, there are many software solutions that can do this for you, including payroll technology.
+As mentioned above, there are many software solutions that can do this for you, including software for payroll.